TennyZhuang/blog-cocl2/content/posts/rust-ref-stable-collection/index.md

 In order to make the post simpler, we have simplified the function signature here, omitting optimizations related to the `Borrow` trait.

 Unlike ordinary collections, the `get` method here also receives `&mut self`, since we need to move the entry to the front of the linked list.
-This brings a lot of inconvinience to caller.
+This brings a lot of inconvenience to caller.
 For example, we may want to hold multiple immutable references to values in `LruCache`, which can allow us to reduce unnecessary clones.

 ```rust
 let x = cache.get(&"a").unwrap().as_str();